diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 ```

 ### Escape Sequences
-Use the backslash '\' to escape, and other alternatives, for example,  to escape a single quote, '
+Use the backslash `\` to escape, and other alternatives, for example,  to escape a single quote, '
-1. 'What\'s your name?'
+1. `'What\'s your name?'`
 2. "What's your name?"

 One thing to note is that in a string, a single backslash at the end of the line indicates that the string is continued in the next line, but no newline is added.
 For example: